dakahler/watchpat/README.md

 # Replay with GUI dashboard
 python watchpat_gui.py --replay capture.dat
 python watchpat_gui.py --replay capture.dat --speed 10  # 10x speed

+# Compare two captures
+python watchpat_diff.py baseline.dat followup.dat
+python watchpat_diff.py baseline.dat followup.dat --json
 ```

+### AHI and Related Metrics

+During replay and offline analysis the project derives a few sleep-event estimates from the raw WatchPAT signals:

+- `AHI` is an ODI-style estimate based on SpO2 desaturation events (drop >= 3% for >= 10 s).
+- `pAHI` is a PAT-based estimate that counts `APNEA` and `HYPOPNEA` events per hour.
+- `pRDI` extends `pAHI` by also counting `RERA` events per hour.
+- `Central` events are desaturations with no nearby PAT attenuation and are tracked separately.

+These values appear in the GUI replay dashboard session stats, and `watchpat_diff.py` reports the summary for two recordings side by side with deltas.

+The AHI-related values here are heuristic estimates derived from reverse-engineered signal processing in this repo.
+They are useful for comparing captures and validating pipeline behavior, but they are not a substitute for the vendor software or a clinical scoring workflow.

 ## Tests